EmadBeltaje/flutter_getx_template/README.md

 - Changing between widgets during api call (loading,success,failed..etc) 🔥
 - Snackbar,Toasts & in app notifications 🪖
 - Making app more responsive and stop font scaling 🚀
-- Change app Icon, Name and packageid 🖋️
+- Change app Icon, Name and package id 🖋️

 This project will take care of all this repeatable things so you can start your project in few steps and you will have all the mentioned points set up and ready to use 😎